rahulsankrut/agents/baptist_health/timecard_management_agent/README.md

 ## Overview

-**Spark_v2** is an intelligent timecard management assistant that helps healthcare managers efficiently review, approve, and manage employee timecards.
+**Time Card Agent** is an intelligent timecard management assistant that helps healthcare managers efficiently review, approve, and manage employee timecards.
 Built specifically for Baptist Health, it transforms hours of manual review into minutes of intelligent interaction.

 ## Features